nuchyobitva/Py_Learning/ezcodes/Password_Generator/readme.md

 ## Secure Password Generator
-This code can generate a password for you with special settings **Your password may contain:**
+This code can generate a password for you with special settings</br>
+**Your password may contain:**
 - Uppercase letters
 - Lowercase letters